|

 3. Where can I get a visa?

-You can apply for a visa to the consular service of the
+You can apply for a visa to the consular service of the main

-exceptional and duly justified cases.
+duly justified cases.

 A stay in one or more Schengen States requires an initial visit to the